-As Australia’s massive National Broadband Network rollout heads towards its expected 2020 completion, more and more people every week are being switched over to the new network – and many are enjoying, for the first time, a real choice of which broadband internet provider they’re going to subscribe to.
+As Australia’s massive National Broadband Network rollout heads towards its completion, more and more people every week are being switched over to the new network – and many are enjoying, for the first time, a real choice of which broadband internet provider they’re going to subscribe to.
 It’s one of the significant benefits of the NBN that’s rarely mentioned: without ADSL’s reliance on equipment at phone exchanges owned by a handful of companies, access to the new network can be had through a vast range of providers.
 Whether established or new, large or small, every provider gets access to the same NBN and the same connection to your home.

 Why do the NBN Speeds Differ?